-- Bursary and Mahapola Bursary and Mahapola Scholarship payments are made through the Bank of Ceylon at University premises.
-The date/s of payment is/are subject to change from month to month, but it will be notified in advance.
-Please contact the Assistant Registrar-Student Affairs for further information. - The Computer Centre The Faculty has a Computer Centre which consists of 135 computers with internet facilities.
-It provides unlimited access to students in the faculty.
-Students are given separate computer practical hours where they are given special attention on their computer practicals. - Library The university has a Main Library with two branches located at the Faculty of Management Studies and the Faculty of Agricultural Sciences.
+The university has a Main Library with two branches located at the Faculty Management Studies and the Faculty of Agricultural Sciences.
 They serve the needs of the students and the staff of all the Faculties of the University.
 The library has web base online public access catalogue facility.
 The users can retrieve information through the help of LIBSYS software which is available in the library.
 The library offers.
+Selective Dissemination of Information in order services, references, lending, in-house photocopy services at reasonable prices as other services.

+Regular Mail

-Selective of Information in Dissemination order services. references. lending, in-house photocopy services at reasonable prices as other services. - Regular Mail Incoming mail is sorted at the Main Office and kept in student mailboxes near the department offices or at the Student Centre.
+Incoming mail is sorted at the Main Office and kept in student mailboxes near the department offices or at the Student Centre.
 To ensure that the letters are reached quickly, please request the sender to use the following address including postal code number.